FENECON Home 20 & 30 assembly and operating instructions

 not insulated |

-also in mains parallel operation
+*also in parallel mains operation

 3.3.
 Technical data — FENECON Home 20 & 30-EMS-Box